DFRobot/DFRobot_GDL/README.md

 GDL is designed to make your project more colorful by making it easier and faster to get started and learn.

 ## GDL Software
-GDL integrates a number of functional components contained in the wiki<br>
+GDL integrates a number of functional components contained in the wiki.<br>

 #### GDL WIKI
 * [点击此处查看中文wiki](https://github.com/DFRobot/DFRobot_GDL/wiki/中文-WIKI)<br>